 Here are the key factors to consider before making your decision:

-Income Goals & Tax Implications
+1. Income Goals and Tax Strategy Considerations

 One of the biggest considerations when choosing a business structure is how it will affect your taxes.
 If your income goals are modest and you want a simple setup, a sole proprietorship or single-member LLC may work well.
 But if you’re planning to grow quickly or attract investors, forming a corporation could offer tax advantages and make fundraising easier.